 A DASH Diet Meal Plan

-The DASH diet doesn't offer recommendations on how to portion out your food, so make sure you are sticking with appropriate serving sizes and measuring your food as needed.
+The DASH diet doesn't offer recommendations on how to portion out your food, per the NHLBI, so make sure you are sticking with appropriate serving sizes and measuring your food as needed.

-A good rule of thumb is to keep each meal at or below 500 milligrams of sodium.
-That will give you some wiggle room with your snacks and drinks throughout the day.
+A good rule of thumb is to keep breakfast, lunch and dinner at or below 500 milligrams of sodium so you don't exceed your daily salt limit.

 Total Sodium for the Day: 1,920 mg

 - National Institutes of Health: "Blood Pressure Matters"

 - New England Journal of Medicine: "A Clinical Trial of the Effects of Dietary Patterns on Blood Pressure"

 - American Journal of Preventative Medicine: "Nutrition Label Use and Sodium Intake in the U.S"